Branca Edmée Marques: Career

 Despite being invited to continue her research career in Paris, Marques chose to return to Lisbon and resumed her activity at the Faculty of Sciences, where she developed research in the field of radioactivity.
 In 1936, she created the Radiochemistry Laboratory, which led, in 1953, to the formation of the Centre for Radiochemistry Studies of the Nuclear Energy Studies Commission.
 She continued to be the director of the centre until well after her formal retirement from the university.

-On her return to Lisbon Marques had been awarded a Doctorate in Physical-Chemical Sciences, on the strength of her French qualifications.
+On her return to Lisbon, Marques had been awarded a Doctorate in Physical-Chemical Sciences, on the strength of her French qualifications.
 She continued to do research on nuclear chemistry and radiochemistry and on the therapeutic applications of radioisotopes.
 She published regularly in Portuguese and international journals.
 However, despite her excellent qualifications, her career progression was relatively slow.
 The fact that she was a woman in a profession dominated by men appears to have been a major cause of this.
 She is quoted as saying that men considered it an insult to have to work with women.
 A contributory factor was that research was not a high priority in her university at that time: the laboratory she established was the first at the university.

 She finally became a full professor only in 1966, when she was the first woman to obtain a chair in chemistry at a Portuguese university.
 Towards the end of her professional life she developed serious problems with her eyesight.

-In October 1967, she attended ceremonies in Paris to mark the 100th anniversary of the birth of Marie Curie.
+In October 1967, she attended ceremonies in Paris to mark the 100th anniversary of the birth of Marie Curie, including a dinner with other former Curie students including Marthe Leblanc, Elisabeth Korvezee and Marie-Isabelle Archinard.

+Branca Edmée Marques died in Lisbon on 19 July 1986 at the age of 87.

+Commemoration

-Branca Edmée Marques died on 19 July 1986 at the age of 87.
-In September 2009, the Lisbon City Council approved the name Branca Edmée Marques for a street in the university area as a way to honour her achievements.
+In September 2009, Lisbon City Council approved the name Branca Edmée Marques for a street in the university area as a way to honour her achievements.